paulahemsi/cub3d/README.md

 * 24/04: Same as yesterday

-* 25/04: The bug that made the player sometimes look through the walls and see the horizont are fixed.
+* 25/04: The bug that made the player sometimes look through the walls and see the horizont is fixed.

+* 26/04: I gave myself until thursday to put the sprites in the game.
+Big achievement today: the pink square that represents my sprites for now is in the same position in the map, without follow the player's view as before.
+I also implemented a "always running" key (`r`), very usefull when the player (or the programmer) is without patience to walk slow

 </details>